Fierro-Labs/Fierro/README.md

 # API

-There are nine endpoints currently:
+There are ten endpoints currently:

 getKey() - This will generate and return a private/public key pair in .key format. *The private keys are used to create, update, and republish IPNS records.*